HuakunTech/Tulyn/docs/src/content/docs/reference/lib.md

 description: Libraries Used or Could be Used in Jarvis
 ---

+Here are some libraries KK may use or could use in the future.
+This is just a note for myself so I don't forget about them.

 ## Features

 - https://github.com/erhanbaris/smartcalc: A text based calculator (GPL-2.0 license)